luke36/LTL/readme.txt

   $ make -j4
   $ ./main < ../test/final1.txt

+Or if the transition system and the formulae are in separate files:
+  $ ./main --ts="TS.txt" --formula="benchmark.txt" --output="result.txt"

 Please input in LF format.

 Action names and atom proposition names should contain only lower letters,